-A law school shall maintain an educational program that prepares its students for admission to the bar and effective, ethical and responsible participation in the legal profession.
+A law school shall maintain a rigorous educational program that prepares its students for admission to the bar and effective, ethical and responsible participation in the legal profession.

-[Delete all interpretations, except for Interpretation 301-6 (changed to 301-1).
-No changes to current Interpretation 301-6 are recommended at this time]
+[Delete all interpretations, except for Interpretation 301-6.
+No changes to this Interpretation are recommended at this time]